I would like to launch ssh-agent and add my private key at the beginning of

 trap [action] [condition]

-The action will be executed (via eval
+The action will be executed (via eval) when the specified

 condition occurred.